**Alt text:** A person in a blue shirt is holding a camera on a stabilizer, with the camera screen showing their face in focus.

 1. Why is the title so important for a film?

-The title is the first impression of the film, shaping audience expectations and contributing to its overall branding and marketing strategy.
+The title is the first impression of the film, shaping audience expectations and contributing to its when you really think about it branding and marketing strategy.

 2. How can I make my film title stand out?

-Ensure it is one-off, easy to remember, culturally on-point, and stirring of the film's themes or genre.
+Ensure it is unique, easy to remember, culturally relevant, and evocative of the film’s themes or genre.

 3. Should the title reflect the film’s storyline?